 - That public participation is an integral component of any land use planning process.
-On this basis, before making any planning decision, the Township shall be satisfied that sufficient information about the amendment application(s) in accordance with the Planning Act has been given. - 2.1.
-That applications for an official plan amendment, zoning by-law amendment and plan of subdivision shall require the submission of a public consultation plan which provides for an applicant-hosted open house, prior to the statutory public meeting, in addition to the Planning Act requirements. - 3-2.
-That a public consultation plan will include, at minimum, a summary of the following elements: - 4.a.
-The scope and objectives of consultation; - 2.a.
-The methodology to be used; - 3.b.
-How public comments will be considered; - 4.c.
-An outline of how the results will be reviewed and documented; and - 5.d.
-A communication plan (if required). - 6-3.
+On this basis, before making any planning decision, the Township shall be satisfied that sufficient information about the amendment application(s) in accordance with the Planning Act has been given. - 2.
+That applications for an official plan amendment, zoning by-law amendment and plan of subdivision shall require the submission of a public consultation plan which provides for an applicant-hosted open house, prior to the statutory public meeting, in addition to the Planning Act requirements. - 3.
+That a public consultation plan will include, at minimum, a summary of the following elements: - a.
+The scope and objectives of consultation; - b.
+The methodology to be used; - c.
+How public comments will be considered; - d.
+An outline of how the results will be reviewed and documented; and - e.
+A communication plan (if required). - 4.
 That enough information to enable a person to reasonably understand the nature of the proposal and its impacts is to be available prior to any public meeting.

-7.4.
-To consult with Indigenous communities on applications that will have the potential to affect treaty rights and aboriginal interests in accordance with this Plan.
+5. To consult with Indigenous communities on applications that will have the potential to affect treaty rights and aboriginal interests in accordance with this Plan.